top of page

 “Whatever, we need a wagon.
 This will meet our needs, our lucky day,” he added.
 “The regional governess granted us permission to commandeer materials as needed, and we need.”

-Two were still straight ahead, maybe thirty feet away, shifting their position, alert.
-The third mounted to my left.
+Three were still straight ahead, maybe thirty feet away, shifting their positions and appearing bored.
+The fourth mounted to my left.
+The self-appointed leader to the right of the wagon, leaning forward.

-Wondering, “Hey, you look familiar, you’re a Dick right?
+I look up, grinning, “Hey, you look familiar, you’re a Dick, right?
 El Paso, last year.”

 “Did you just call me a dick?”